Last Updated on November 16, 2021

 The black paint/coating on one of the rack’s two feet wore off after the pan’s first use.
 That part was not in contact with my ham, but all the burned-on cooking juices may have done a number on it.
 I also noticed the paint wore off of part of a screw that holds one of the handles on.
 So while the roasting pan and rack seem to clean up easily enough after a tough baking job, some components do look a bit worse for the wear after their first use.
 For a pan that’s just $9.99, though, I’m not too surprised.
 I’ll update as I continue to use it.

 Aldi’s Crofton Roasting Pan with Rack works for roasts or turkeys up to 30 pounds and comes with a two-year warranty.
 Part of the rack lost some of its paint after I first used it to bake a ham, but the pan cleaned up easily and doesn’t seem too bad for as inexpensive as it is.
-Check back later for more updates.
+After a couple of years of use, the pan’s nonstick coating started cracking and peeling off the bottom interior, so while this is a decent pan while it lasts, it’s not going to last forever.